Acupuncture for Shingles in Melbourne

 Why people seek Chinese medicine

-Chinese medicine takes a different lens – viewing shingles and its aftermath through the framework of pathogenic heat, dampness, and Qi stagnation – and may offer supportive care targeting both pain and the systemic factors that contribute to it.
+Many people look for complementary approaches to sit alongside their GP’s treatment plan – particularly antiviral medication, which is most effective when started early.
+Chinese medicine takes a different lens, viewing shingles through the framework of pathogenic heat, dampness, and Qi stagnation, and may offer supportive care targeting both pain and the systemic factors that contribute to it.

 At Almond Wellness Centre, we work collaboratively with your GP or specialist.
 Our role is to provide integrative, person-centred support, not to replace conventional care.